 Making Impressions in Etching

-Learn how to create etchings from found objects during this two-day weekend course.
+Learn how to create etchings from found objects using an Acrylic Resist Etching wet ground during this two-day weekend course.

 What will you learn?